UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 Tasks:

-- Read in the data from a text file name `pokemon-text.txt` and save it as `pokeman_df`.
+- Read in the data from a text file name `pokemon-text.txt` located in the `data` folder and save it as `pokemon_df`.
 - it's a good idea to see what the delimiter.
 - Use the Pokemon column name as the index.
 - Display the first 10 rows.